 I specialize in assessment and therapy services for:

-• Autism (ASD)
+• Autism (ASD) & Attention-Deficit Hyperactivity Disorder (ADHD)

-• Articulation Delay and Disorder
+• Articulation or Phonological Delays and Disorders

 • Augmentative and Alternative Communication (AAC)

-• Bilingual language intervention (consultation & therapy)
+• Bilingual language development

 • Cerebral Palsy

-• Developmental Language Delay and Disorder
+• Developmental Language Delay or Disorder

 • Executive Functioning